Pride (comics): Original Pride

-Although the Pride was the center of focus throughout the first volume of the series, their actual origin was only covered in the 13th issue.
-The six couples were called together in 1985 by the Gibborim, three mythical giants who had ruled the world when it had "originally been one, serene utopia".
-The Gibborim informed the couples (who revealed themselves to be aliens, time-travellers, magicians, scientists, mutants, and criminals) that they desired to turn the world into the same peaceful utopia it had been millions of years before, but did not have the strength.
-The Gibborim required the six couples' help ("a Pride") to wipe out the entire planet, and when they achieved their goal, six of the twelve who served them the best would be able to rule the world with them, while the other six would perish with the rest of the human race.
-The couples agreed, and formed The Pride.
+The original members of the Pride were assembled in 1985 by the Gibborim, three mythical giants who had ruled the world when it had "originally been one, serene utopia".
+The Gibborim informed the couples that they desired to turn the world into the same peaceful utopia it had been millions of years before, but did not have the strength.
+The Gibborim required the six couples' help ("a Pride") to wipe out the entire planet, and when they achieved their goal, six of the twelve who served them the best would be able to rule the world with them, while the other six would die with the rest of the human race.
+The couples agreed, and formed the Pride.

-The Gibborim required a sacrifice every year for twenty-five years in order to get their strength.
-During this time, the Gibborim rewarded The Pride with wealth and with enhancements to their natural abilities and powers so they could rule over Los Angeles, to a point where Quasimodo's research on them for Norman Osborn during the "Dark Reign" storyline calls them "the dominant and most feared criminal organization of the West Coast".
-Every year, The Pride gathered at the Wilder residence, using the excuse of an "annual charity fundraiser", while in reality, they would perform the "Rite of Blood", the ritual sacrifice of an innocent young female victim; the spirit of the victim would then be fed to the Gibborim in the "Rite of Thunder".
+The Gibborim require a sacrifice every year for twenty-five years in order to get their strength.
+During this time, the Gibborim reward the Pride with wealth and with enhancements to their natural abilities and powers so they could rule over Los Angeles.
+Every year, the Pride gathers at the Wilder residence to sacrifice a woman to the Gibborim under the guise of a charity fundraiser.